petorikooru/the-game/README.md

 1. Market (to buy credit for now)
 2. Achievement

+Planned Features :
+1. Login and Sign-up
+2. Leaderboard
+3. idk, something that will comes up in my dream

 Also, there are secret options that can basically insta-win u the game.